sharkwouter/vaporos-ftpserver/README.md

 # SteamOS-FTPServer

 A simple to use ftp server for SteamOS.
-It starts and ftp server and displays the address to connect to on screen.
+It starts and ftp server with a random password and displays how to connect to on screen.

 ![](https://github.com/sharkwouter/steamos-ftpserver/raw/master/screenshot.png)